How did you first get into Kundalini Yoga?

 Do you have a favorite mantra, yoga set or kriya?

 Dharm: The mantra that works for me to cut through all the opacity, and get back to self, is Ek Ong Kar Sat Nam Siri Wahe Guru.
 The ancient mantra of the yogis.This mantra is like a dear friend to me.
 It brings me to a space I trust almost instantaneously.
 It is one of the first mantras I learned.
 I first fell in love with it when I witnessed how it cleared some negative energy that I was struggling with in college.
 The clearing power of sound was amazing.
 It is like a quantum field shifter, with the sound dissolved into the energetic environment.
 I feel from this mantra a person can become impervious to negativity.
 Clear and bright so you can walk forward with your own energy rather than a whole lot of other issues from family, karma, samskaras and general life hanging on to you.
 Have you ever seen how detergent dissipates grease on the surface of water?
 That’s like what this mantra does with negativity in the energy field.
-It is the first mantra Yogi Bhajan taught, and there are many ways to practice it.
-You can learn them all, but the point is to say it and viibrate it out loud.
+You can learn them all, but the point is to say it and vibrate it out loud.
 Do the best and it will be fine.

 My favorite Kundalini yoga kriya is an unpublished three part set I learned 40 years ago while I was a student in college.
 I return to this Kriya again and again.
 It activates the pituitary like nothing else.
 It creates the amrit.
 It almost always works for me, unless I am too distracted in which case Sat Kriya has to be done.
 Maybe I will teach it at Sat Nam Fest….